OHIF/Viewers/platform/docs/docs/platform/services/data/MeasurementService.md

 - `jumpToMeasurement(viewportId, id)`: calls the listeners who have subscribed to `JUMP_TO_MEASUREMENT`.

-- `setLabelConfig(config)`: provide a list of autocompleted labels and its configurations from mode.

-- `getLabelConfig(config)`: provide a list of autocompleted labels and its configurations from mode.

 ## Source / Mappers

 To create a custom measurement source and relevant mappers for each tool, you